-Perks: You can take advantage of joint applications, which means if you don’t think you’ll qualify on your own or want to better your chances of getting approved, you can add another person to your application.
+Perks: You can take advantage of joint applications to add another person to your application.
+This can be helpful if you don’t think you’ll qualify on your own or want to better your chances of getting approved.

 What to watch out for: Loans are capped at $20,000, which might not be enough, depending on the home repair project you’re funding.
-APRs start at 18 percent, which is high for the best offer and above the average credit card APR of 17.35 percent, but it might be reasonable if you’re applying with bad credit.
+APRs start at 18 percent, which is high for the best offer and above the average credit card APR of 15.99 percent, but it might be reasonable if you’re applying for home repair loans for bad credit.

 While NetCredit caters to those with bad credit, you might be stuck with a higher APR compared to other lenders.
 In New Jersey, for example, APRs start at 34.99 percent.

-What to watch out for: Limited options — NetCredit is only available in 15 states.
+What to watch out for: Limited options — NetCredit is only available in 36 states.
 If you don’t live in a state where it’s offered, you may want to look into alternatives.
 Beware that APRs go as high as 155 percent, which is more than four times the highest APR for competing lenders.
-For example, OneMain Financial caps their APR at 35.99 percent.
+For example, OneMain Financial caps its APR at 35.99 percent.

 Perks: Generous loan amounts ranging from $2,000 to $35,000.
 Fast funding means you can expect your loan payment as soon as the next business day.

-What to watch out for: The origination fee ranges from 0.95 percent to 4.75 percent.
+What to watch out for: The origination fee is up to 4.75 percent.
 Late fees and insufficient funds fees can also be charged.
 The APR starts at 9.95 percent, which is high compared to lenders who work with borrowers with better credit.

 How to build up your credit to get a home improvement loan

-Before applying, check your credit report and credit score to know what lenders will be looking at.
+Before applying, check your credit report and credit score to know what lenders will be reviewing.
 If there are any errors, dispute them and have them removed.
-This might increase your credit score and your chances of qualifying for a home improvement loan.
+This might increase your credit score and your chances of qualifying for home improvement loans with bad credit.